AnykeyNL/OCI-SuperDelete/README.md

 This script will hunt for all resources in a compartment and delete/terminate/retire them.

-## TODO
-Currently this script only support authentication via config file.
-Plan is to add instance principle support and cloud shell authentication support.

 ## Disclaimer
 This is a personal repository.
 Any code, views or opinions represented here are personal and belong solely to me and do not represent those of people, institutions or organizations that I may or may not be associated with in professional or personal capacity, unless explicitly stated.